I will legitimately eat anything that has blue cheese in it. Or on it. Or around it. Even salad. And you know I hate salad.

 I especially lose my mind over blue cheese when it's melted.
 It's so rich and creamy and delicious and makes me forget all of life's problems.
 Pair it with a vidalia onion and steak?
 Done and done.

 When I originally saw this recipe I figured it would be a perfect healthy dinner!
 Then I started calculating calories and realized I know nothing about anything.
-That blue cheese, cream and hidden 6 Tbsp of butter add up fast!
+That blue cheese, cream and hidden 6 tablespoon of butter add up fast!
 So while this ended up being a Crumble recipe after all, it was still an absolutely phenomenal dinner!

 STEAKS OVER BLUE CHEESE ONIONS